speaking-in-code/foosball-payouts/README.md

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `ng e2e` to execute the end-to-end tests via Cypress.

+Run `ng run payouts:e2e-headless` to execute the tests without opening a browser window.

 ## Releasing the binary

-`./release.sh` pushes to https://payouts-beta.firebaseapp.com/.
+`./release.sh` pushes to https://bayfoos.com/payouts-beta

 Do a quick test there to make sure nothing is obviously broken.
 Then push to prod:

-`./release.sh prod` pushes to https://foosball-payouts.firebaseapp.com/.
+`./release.sh prod` pushes to https://bayfoos.com/payouts

 ## Further help